 It is a state law in Pennsylvania that individuals must be given advance notice that they may be recorded.
-Therefore, any student who has a disability-related need to audio record this class must first be approved for this accommodation (by ODS/OAS) and then must speak to me.
-Other class members need to be aware that this class may be recorded http://www.brynmawr.edu/deans/acad_support/learning_resources.shtml https://www.haverford.edu/oar If, at any point in the semester, a disability or personal circumstances affect your learning in this course or if there are ways in which the overall structure of the course and general classroom interactions could be adapted to facilitate full participation, please do not hesitate to reach out to me.
+Therefore, any student who has a disability-related need to audio record this class must first be approved for this accommodation f and then must speak to me.
+Other class members need to be aware that this class may be recorded.

-Students are encouraged to reach out to the Office of Academic Support/ Office of Academic Resources staff to explore effective learning, studying, test-taking, note-taking and time and stress management strategies that are essential to success in this course and college life.
+Students are encouraged to reach out to the Office of Academic Support/ Office of Academic Resources staff to explore effective learning, studying, test-taking, notetaking and time and stress management strategies that are essential to success in this course and your educational career.